TaroEld/BBbuilder/README.md

 Calling `bbbuilder.exe` without any other arguments will give you an overview of all the commands and parameters/flags.
 Calling `bbbuilder.exe <commandname>` will give you an overview of that command.

 ### config
 Saves config values in a database.
-If you first start the program, it will prompt you to provide values for the `datapath` and `modpath` commands.
+If you first start the program, it will prompt you to provide values for the `-datapath` and `-modpath` commands.
 Afterwards, it can be used to change values, or check the current configuration.
 #### commands
 - `-datapath <path>`: Set the path to the directory of the game to copy the .zip of the mod to and optionally (re)start the game.
 - `-modpath <path>`: Set the path to the directory of your mods folder, where newly initialised or extracted mods will be placed by default.
 - `-folders <folder1,folder2,...>`: Space-separated list of folders to be included in the editor config files (for example, adding the vanilla game files folder).
 - `-movezip <true|false>`: Whether you'd like to delete the zip after building the mod and copying it to `datapath`.
-Apparently, some people don't like having the same .zip file in both places maybe they operate on 1.44 MB floppys.
+You will need to pass either `true` or `false`.
+Default is `false`.

 ### init \<modname\>
 Create a new mod. with the name `<modname>` A folder structure is created, providing a light scaffold of folders and files.
 This speeds up the generation of new mods and provides consistency between your creations.
 By default, the mod will be initialised into the folder specified in the `modpath` config value, with the foldername \<modname\>.
-The generated folders and files depend on the template used, see [Templates](Templates)
+The generated folders and files depend on the template used, see [Templates](Templates) If `git` is available (in PATH), a git repository will be initialised.
 #### Flags
 - `-altpath <path>`: Specify another folder to place the new mod.
 Example: `init mod_my_first_mod altpath "C:\BB Modding\My_Mods\"`
 - `-template <templatename>`: Specify which template to use.